 Regulation is the adjustment of the mechanical aspects of the piano to compensate for the effects of wear, the compacting and settling of cloth, felt and buckskin, as well as dimensional changes in wood and wool parts due to changes in humidity.

-The three systems involved in regulation are the action, trapwork and damper system.
+The three systems involved in regulation are the action, trap work and damper system.
 The action is the mechanical part of the piano that transfers the motion of the fingers on the keys to the hammers that strike the strings.
-It is comprised of over 9,000 parts which require adjustment to critical tolerances to be able to respond to a pianist's every command.
-The trapwork is the assemblage of levers, dowels and springs that connects the pedals to the action affecting sustain and dynamics.
+It is comprised of over 9,000 parts which require adjustment to critical tolerances to be able to respond to the pianist's every command.
+The trap work is the assemblage of levers, dowels and springs that connects the pedals to the action affecting sustain and dynamics.
 The damper system is the mechanical part of the piano that stops the vibration of the string when you release the key and is controlled by the key and pedal systems.

 If your instrument displays a lack of sensitivity or a decreased dynamic range, it's a candidate for regulation.
-If you notice that the keys are not level (some higher or lower than the rest), the touch is uneven or that the keys are sticking, the need for regulation is indicated.
-However, a sluggish action or deep grooves in the hammers indicate the need for reconditioning or repair.
-Ask your technician to show you what needs adjustment on your piano.
+If you notice that the keys are not level, the touch is uneven or that the keys are sticking, the need for regulation is indicated.